×

 If you are considering the C11 work permit, you will need to convince the immigration officer that:

-Applicants are typically investing between $200,000 to $300,000 initially into their Canadian business.
+Applicants typically invest between $200,000 and $300,000 initially in their Canadian business.
 However, this should not represent their total available capital.
 IRCC officers expect applicants to maintain access to additional reserves beyond the initial investment.
 Putting 100% of your money into the business can raise red flags about your financial judgment and ability to sustain operations.

 To strengthen your case: